adrianzgaljic/ColorCalibration/README.md

   [p7 p8 p9]
  </p>

-<p>To color calibrate image, each pixel P is multiplied with mapping function M to get new pixel P'</p>
+<p>To color calibrate the image, each pixel P is multiplied with mapping function M to get new pixel P'</p>

 P = [R G B]<br>
 P' = [R' G' B']<br>